Time and Chance (song)

 "Time and Chance" is a contemporary R&B, funk, and hip hop song performed by American group Color Me Badd and the lead single and title track from their second album (1993).
+It was released in October 1993, by Giant and Reprise Records.
 The song is about how life is about time and chance, with it determining whether good or bad people thrive, or falter in life, and how everyone deals with their own hurt and pain.
 It was meant to introduce the group to a new "street" audience as hip hop and gangsta rap were becoming more popular.

-The song peaked at No. 23 on the Billboard Hot 100 on December 11, 1993, and spend 19 weeks on the chart.
-It reached No. 9 on the Billboard R&B singles chart.
-It was their final top-ten R&B hit.
-The video was played extensively on BET, which helped the performance of the single.
+The song peaked at No. 23 on the US Billboard Hot 100 on December 11, 1993, and spent 19 weeks on the chart.
+It also reached No. 23 on the Cash Box Top 100 and No. 9 on the Billboard R&B singles chart.
+The song was their final top-ten R&B hit and the video was played extensively on BET, which helped the performance of the single.
 The video peaked at No. 1 on BET for the week of November 28, 1993.